Bikini Frankenstein

 Bikini Frankenstein is a 2010 American made for cable erotic film directed by Fred Olen Ray (under the pseudonym name Nicholas Juan Medina).
 It is based on the novel Frankenstein by Mary Shelley.
-Bikini Frankenstein depicts Dr. Frankenstein (Frankie Cullen) losing his job after sleeping with one of his science students Debbie Sloane (Alexis Texas).
+Bikini Frankenstein depicts Dr. Frankenstein (Frankie Cullen) losing his job after having sex with his science student Debbie Sloane (Alexis Texas).
 He travels back to his native Transylvania where he successfully revives the body of Eve (Jayden Cole), using electricity.
 After showing off his successful experiment to colleagues in America, Eve later explodes; leading Dr. Frankenstein to proclaim he will work further on his experiments.

 The film was both written and directed by Ray, and produced by Retromedia Entertainment.
-It was shown on Cinemax before being distributed in DVD format.
+It was shown on Cinemax before being distributed DVD format.
 The New Annotated Frankenstein called it "soft porn", and Postnaturalism: Frankenstein, Film, and the Anthropotechnical Interface placed it within the genre of horror and sexploitation.
 The Oklahoma Gazette recommended its readers instead watch Weird Science.
 A review from JoBlo.com criticized the film's script, but said viewers "might get a chuckle" from watching it.